nedbat/coveragepy/doc/index.rst

 Getting started is easy:

 #.
-Install coverage.py from the `coverage.py page on the Python Package Index`_,
+Install coverage.py in the usual way, with ``pip install coverage``, or
-    or by using "pip install coverage".
+    from the `coverage.py page on the Python Package Index`_.
 For a few more details, see :ref:`install`.

 #.
 Use ``coverage run`` to run your test suite and gather data.
 However you
     normally run your test suite, replace the initial word "python" with